Lethbridge (provincial electoral district): 1923 prohibition plebiscite

-1948 Electrification Plebiscite
+1948 electrification plebiscite

 District results from the first province wide plebiscite on electricity regulation.

 1957 liquor plebiscite

-On October 30, 1957 a stand-alone plebiscite was held province wide in all 50 of the then current provincial electoral districts in Alberta.
+On October 30, 1957, a stand-alone plebiscite was held province wide in all 50 of the then current provincial electoral districts in Alberta.
 The government decided to consult Alberta voters to decide on liquor sales and mixed drinking after a divisive debate in the Legislature.
 The plebiscite was intended to deal with the growing demand for reforming antiquated liquor control laws.

 The plebiscite was conducted in two parts.
 Question A asked in all districts, asked the voters if the sale of liquor should be expanded in Alberta, while Question B asked in a handful of districts within the corporate limits of Calgary and Edmonton asked if men and woman were allowed to drink together in establishments.

 Province wide Question A of the plebiscite passed in 33 of the 50 districts while Question B passed in all five districts.
 Lethbridge and Wetaskiwin were the only cities in Alberta to vote against the proposal.
 It was defeated by the narrowest margins with polls showing a clear split between the north and south sections of the city.
 The voter turnout in the district was well above the province wide average of 46% with well over half the electors turning out to vote.

 Official district returns were released to the public on December 31, 1957.
 The Social Credit government in power at the time did not considered the results binding.
 However the results of the vote led the government to repeal all existing liquor legislation and introduce an entirely new Liquor Act.

-Municipal districts lying inside electoral districts that voted against the Plebiscite such as Lethbridge were designated Local Option Zones by the Alberta Liquor Control Board and considered effective dry zones, business owners that wanted a license had to petition for a binding municipal plebiscite in order to be granted a license.
+Municipal districts lying inside electoral districts that voted against the Plebiscite such as Lethbridge were designated Local Option Zones by the Alberta Liquor Control Board and considered effective dry zones, business owners that wanted a licence had to petition for a binding municipal plebiscite in order to be granted a licence.